IngallsLabUW/B-MIS-normalization/README.md

 # License
 This project is licensed under the terms of the GNU General Public License v3.0.
-\n See the LICENSE file for rights and limitations.
+See the LICENSE file for rights and limitations.